spm/spm-docs/docs/tutorials/fmri/block/preprocessing/slice_timing.md

         * `.` a period indicates any character.
 Filtering for `...` would show all files containing at least 3 characters.
 To filter for files containing a period in their name, use `\.`

         * `*` an asterisk indicates 0 or more instances of the preceding character.
-SPM's default filter is `.*`, meaning filter for any number of any characters, i.e. show all files present in a directory.
+SPM's default filter is `.*`, meaning filter for any number of any characters, i.e. show all files present in a folder.

         * `^` a caret indicates a string that begins with the indicated characters.
 Filtering for `^r` would show all files starting with `r`.